 Non-writing electives from Production, Screen Cultures, Performance Studies, Art Theory and Practice, Theatre or other departments with approval of the Director of the MFA.
 Some sample courses include:

 AF AM ST: Grad Topics in Af Am Studies: Toni Morrison

 Other MFA Degree Requirements

 MFA students will be allowed to take a maximum of 20 credits.

-Grade average: you must maintain a B average.
-If your average is not a B or higher by the end of the first year, you may be asked to leave the program
+Criteria for Satisfactory Academic Progress: You must maintain a B average.
+If your average is not a B or higher by the end of the first year, you may be asked to leave the program.

 First Year Review: The academic and professional progress of all first year MFAs will be reviewed in early June by the director of the program in consultation with writing faculty.
 If weaknesses are identified, a formal interview with that student will be conducted by the director and writing faculty to determine an appropriate course of action.
 Subsequent to that interview, at the discretion of the director, the grade for the spring core 500 level writing seminar may be used to determine whether that student will be allowed to continue in the program with a grade of C+ or below resulting in possible removal.

 Final portfolio Review/Defense: In consultation with the Director of the Program, you will choose a committee of two faculty members (both part of the Graduate School faculty) to review your final portfolio (at least 3 substantial scripts created within the context of courses) and to judge your final defense of that portfolio.